hashicorp/learn-terraform-count-foreach/README.md

 }
 ```

-You will also need to replace the reference to your instances in the `module "elb_http"` block.
+Next, replace the reference to your instances in the `module "elb_http"` block.

 ```hcl
 # ...